Generation of entanglement from mechanical rotation

 at $\Omega/\Omega_{\text{Bell}}=...,-5,-1,3,7...$.
 Non-inertial rotational motion is thus able to generate two distinct Bell states $\vert\psi_{1}\rangle$,$\vert\psi_{2}\rangle$ -- from an initially separable state -- solely by tuning the frequency of rotation.

 \textbf{\textit{Verfying entanglement. -- }}We can verify the generation of maximal entanglement using the Bell state projection scheme~\citep{kim2003single} shown in Fig.~\ref{fig:experiment}(b) with the experimental signature in Fig.~\ref{fig:experiment}(c).
 In particular, we compute the concurrence $C=2\vert\mathfrak{a}_{1}\mathfrak{a}_{4}-\mathfrak{a}_{2}\mathfrak{a}_{3}\vert$ as witness of the degree of entanglement for different rotation frequencies \citep{hill1997entanglement}, where $\mathfrak{a}_{1}$,..,$\mathfrak{a}_{4}$ denote the four phase factors (including the numerical prefactor $1/2$) in the order appearing in Eq.~\eqref{eq:psifinal}.
-When the probability of detection in $B_{1}$ or $B_{2}$ is unity then the concurrence reaches the value $C=1$, indicating maximum entanglement (see Supplementary material \ref{bell-state-measurement} and \ref{subsec:Bell-state-projection} for more details).
+When the probability of detection in $B_{1}$ or $B_{2}$ is unity then the concurrence reaches the value $C=1$, indicating maximum entanglement (see Supplementary material B and C for more details).

 We can also use the universal unitary gate for single-photon two-qubit states~\citep{englert2001universal} shown in Fig.~\ref{fig:experiment}(d) to perform a full tomographic reconstruction or to implement a fidelity-based optimal entanglement witness~\citep{guhne2009entanglement}.
-The entanglement established in the system is validated whenever the entanglement witness $\mathcal{W}_{1}$ or $\mathcal{W}_{2}$ shown in Fig.~1(e) acquires a negative value (see Supplementary Material \ref{sec:ConstructionWitness} and \ref{universal-unitary-gate} for more details).
+The entanglement established in the system is validated whenever the entanglement witness $\mathcal{W}_{1}$ or $\mathcal{W}_{2}$ shown in Fig.~1(e) acquires a negative value (see Supplementary Material D and E for more details). {In Sec.
+F of the Supplementary Material, we also propose an alternative experimental scheme, based on a single-loop configuration, that is capable of achieving similar results to those reported here, but is not susceptible to alignment imperfections between the two loops (see Sec.
+G of Supplementary Material for a robustness analysis).}

 \textbf{\textit{Discussion. -- }}We have shown that path-polarization entanglement can no longer be viewed as an invariant quantity, but rather requires us to view it as a dynamical quantity that can be completely altered already by low-frequency rotations.